 This exercise will develop the strength and control of the muscles around your abdomen and trunk.
 It is important for your core to be able to support you in movements when you need them.
 Having a strong car makes your everyday tasks easier, especially when lifting and carrying.
 A weak core can make you vulnerable to utilizing poor posture and body mechanics, which could lead to a higher risk of injury such as falling.

-A 2020 study considers core stability to be a decisive factor in the base of the extremities for supporting loads and for protection of the spinal cord and nerve roots.
+2020 study considers core stability to be a decisive factor in the base of the extremities for supporting loads and for protection of the spinal cord and nerve roots.
 Moreover, inadequate static core stability may undermine the dynamic stability of the extremities, which could lead to increased strain on the soft tissue and the coming of repetitive strain injuries.

 Your posture can suffer if you have a weak core, which could cause strain and stress on your body and inevitably suffer from bad posture.
 Lying leg raises develop the postural muscles (deep muscles in your abdomen, pelvis, and back), they help you to stand straighter and keep your tunk stabilized during movement.
 It is crucial to have good postural muscles to help sustain a good posture.

 The hanging leg raises is intermediate level because it requires your upper body strength to be in a dead hanging position.
-Find out how to properly do the dead hang by checking out this dead-hanging tutorial.
+Find out how to properly do the dead hang by checking out this dead-hanging tutorial

 The lying lateral leg raise is another great exercise that targets your core, but with more emphasis on the obliques.
 It is a beginners level exercise and is easy to perform, you should loop a resistance band between your legs, or put on ankle weights to increase resistance.
 To perform the lying lateral leg raise, you will: